louisameline/tooltipster-follower/README.md

 `anchor` The anchor is the point of the tooltip which ties it to the coordinate system (see the illustration below).
 There are eight possible values: `top-left`, `top-center`, `top-right`, `left-center`, `left-right`, `bottom-left`, `bottom-center`, `bottom-right`. **Default: `top-left`**

-> All Tooltipster options, methods and events remain available.
+> All of Tooltipster's options, methods and events remain available.
 Only sideTip's features will be unavailable on tooltips that use Follower instead (read this [note](http://iamceege.github.io/tooltipster/#plugins_sidetip)).

 Examples
 --------